Community Control in Florida: Know the Rules

 Understanding Probation

-When a defendant is placed on probation, they must adhere to all of the court’s restrictions, and if they break any of them, their probation may be revoked, and the individual may face incarceration.
-It is a method for people on probation to sleep in their own bed and live their own lives while carrying out their term.
+When a defendant is placed on probation, they must adhere to all court restrictions; if they violate any of them, probation may be revoked, and the individual may face incarceration.
+It is a method for people on probation to sleep in their own beds and live their own lives while carrying out their term.

 However, not everyone on probation has the same experience.
 Under the supervision of the Florida Department of Corrections, there are three levels of probation: